Ranking Every MLB Owner, From Worst to First

 If Arte Moreno wasn’t so dadgum well off, it would be easy to feel for him.
 He is the rare likable billionaire owner, one who competes with the Richie Rich Dodgers in team payroll and treats everyone from employees to fans with respect.

 In the case of veteran has-been Albert Pujols, a bit too well.
-Can we agree that his 10-year, $240 million contract has been an XL-sized mistake?
-And whose idea is the Los Angeles Angels of Anaheim (in the United States of America on Planet Earth), anyway?
+Can we agree that his 10-year, $240 million contract was an XL-sized mistake?
+Not to mention having one of the worst team names in the history of pro sports.

 10. Stuart Sternberg, Tampa Bay Rays